LoopKit/loopdocs/docs/loop-3/omnipod.md

 !!! info "Pod Filling and Insertion"
     The Pod filling and insertion instructions are the same with the Loop app as they are for the PDM.
 These videos: [Filling a Pod with Insulin](https://youtu.be/qJBN6rlvn_Y) and [Inserting the Cannula](https://youtu.be/ss1vpsmaLoI), may be useful.

-    For DASH Pods:
+    For Omnipod 5 and DASH Pods:

     * You will use your phone instead of the PDM.
 Be sure to keep the phone close to the pod during pairing and insertion because the Pod uses a low-power mode during these activities.

-    For Eros Pods:
+    For Classic or Eros Pods:

     * You will use your phone and RileyLink compatible device instead of the PDM.
 Be sure to keep the phone and RileyLink close during pairing and insertion because the Pod uses a low-power mode during these activities.